 SUPERVISION RECEIVED AND EXERCISED

-Supervised by the Library Manager, Public Services Manager and Youth Services Manager.
+Supervised by the Assistant Director, Public Services Manager and Youth Services Manager.

-Education and Experience: High school diploma or equivalent, six months of relevant experience.
+Education and Experience: High school diploma or equivalent.

 Schedule Requirements: Must be able to work a flexible schedule that includes evenings and Saturdays.